metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

-- `audiences` (List of String) Optional audiences field that will be used to request a temporary Kubernetes serviceaccount token for the service account referenced by 'serviceAccountRef'.Defaults to a single audience 'vault' it not specified.Deprecated: use serviceAccountRef.Audiences instead
+- `audiences` (List of String) Optional audiences field that will be used to request a temporary Kubernetes service account token for the service account referenced by 'serviceAccountRef'.
+Defaults to a single audience 'vault' it not specified.
+Deprecated: use serviceAccountRef.Audiences instead
-- `expiration_seconds` (Number) Optional expiration time in seconds that will be used to request a temporaryKubernetes service account token for the service account referenced by'serviceAccountRef'.Deprecated: this will be removed in the future.Defaults to 10 minutes.
+- `expiration_seconds` (Number) Optional expiration time in seconds that will be used to request a temporary Kubernetes service account token for the service account referenced by 'serviceAccountRef'.
+Deprecated: this will be removed in the future.
+Defaults to 10 minutes.

 <a id="nestedatt--spec--provider--vault--auth--jwt--kubernetes_service_account_token--service_account_ref"></a>
 ### Nested Schema for `spec.provider.vault.auth.jwt.kubernetes_service_account_token.service_account_ref`